School District Responsibilities for Pest Control in the School Environment

 "Red" products require written approval from both a certified applicator and the IPM Coordinator.

-See Section 7.150 of the Texas Administrative Code for complete regulations for applying pesticides on school property, posting rules, and re-entry requirements.
+See Division 7 of Structural Pest Control Regulations of the Texas Administrative Code for complete regulations for applying pesticides on school property, posting rules, and re-entry requirements.

 Compliance with the Structural Pest Control Act